-Note: The command banner d text d is equivalent to the command banner motd d text d, except that the banner is now displayed on incoming connections also.
+Note: The command banner d text d is equivalent to the command banner motd d text d, except that the specified banner message is also displayed on incoming connections.

 This message-of-the-day type banner is displayed whenever a line is activated or when an incoming Telnet connection is created.
-When a new banner motd command is added to the configuration, it overwrites the existing banner command (no keyword specified).
-Similarly, if a banner command is added to the configuration, any exiting banner motd command is overwritten.
+When a new banner motd command is added to the configuration, it overwrites the existing banner command (with no keyword specified).
+Similarly, if a banner command is added to the configuration, any existing banner motd command is similarly overwritten.